bournecreative/simple-CMS-angular/README.md

-#Content Management System using Angular JS
+#Simple CMS with Angular JS

 ##Description
 Develop an interactive Angular application enabling users to read, create and delete user data from a shared data source

 ###Project Details
+- Using web API's and $http services
-- Leverage API’s, services, factories and controllers to modularly manage the $http service for database updates
+- Construct controllers to consume $http services from shared factory
+- Manage read, create, and delete CMS functionality through API requests
 - Make use of angular directives and filters to incorporate additional capabilities to improve the user experience
 - Use Bootstrap framework to style and develop UI capable of intuitive read, create, and delete functionality

-####desktop screen capture
+####screen capture of desktop view
 <img src="../README_assets/angular-CMS-desktop.jpg"/>

-####mobile screen capture
+####screen capture of mobile view
 <img src="../README_assets/angular-CMS-mobile.jpg" width="300"/>